 We’re never too old to experience new adventures and get the adrenaline flowing.
-But if you want to try an intrepid new activity, it can be hard deciding what to do and how to go about it.
+But if you want to try an intrepid new activity, it can sometimes be difficult to decide what to do and how to go about it.

 The UK is jam-packed with experiences that’ll get your heart racing, and the great thing about this diversity is that there’s an activity out there to suit everyone.

-With all of this in mind, we’ve put together a list of 11 adventurous things to try.
-From scuba diving to wild camping, there’s hopefully something to pique everyone’s interest.
+With this in mind, we’ve put together a list of 11 really adventurous things to try.
+From wild camping to scuba diving, there’s hopefully something to pique everyone’s interest.

 1. Wild camping

 If you’ve always enjoyed camping, getting back to basics, and feeling at one with nature, then why not consider going on a wild camping trip?